pchiorean/Indentz/README.md

 #### **EAN**

-This script is inspired by [**EAN Barcode Generator**](https://github.com/smorodsky/ean-barcode-generator) by Konstantin Smorodsky, that generates a document with barcodes from a list provided by the user.
-Occasionally, I work on flyers where I have dozens of barcodes to fill in, and I got tired of manually placing, scaling, and rotating each one, so I 'borrowed' the function that generates the barcode and made this script to automate the operations.
+📍 _Suggested shortcut:_ F9

-You can enter a single code or a list (enter 8 or 13 digits for the code; if you have an add-on, add a hyphen and another 2 or 5 digits).
+Based on Konstantin Smorodsky's [**EAN Barcode Generator**](https://github.com/smorodsky/ean-barcode-generator), that generates barcodes from a list provided by the user, this script gets a step further by automating the placement, scaling, and rotation of barcodes in a document, eliminating the need for manual adjustments.

-It has two modes of operation:
+It has two operating modes:

-- When nothing is selected, it creates a new document with a barcode on each page, like the original script.
+- With no selection: creates a new document, placing one barcode per page (like the original script);

-- When multiple objects are selected, the barcodes are inserted sequentially into them.
-If only one code is provided, all objects are getting it.
+- With objects selected: places barcodes sequentially into selected objects.
+If only one barcode is provided, it's applied to all selected objects.

-_Suggested shortcut:_ `F9`
+Enter either one barcode number (8 or 13 digits) or a list of numbers.
+For add-ons, append a hyphen followed by 2 or 5 additional digits.

 #### **QR**